Patient Resources

 Monday to Friday, 9:00 AM to 4:00 PM

 Hours vary between clinicians.
 We have staff willing to accommodate our clients at night and on weekends.
+Please note these appointments do fill up quickly.

 Play Therapy Introduction Video